Elias-Gill/md_reader/src-tauri/testt.md

 feat(a-file): add a new field to the configuration file fix(a-module): fix a bug in the rendering engine
 ```
-To use conventional commits, you can use a git hook or a tool like commitizen: https://commitizen.github.io/cz-cli/ to help you write the commit messages in the correct format.
+To use conventional commits, you can use a git hook or a tool like [commitizen](https://commitizen.github.io/cz-cli/) to help you write the commit messages in the correct format.

 ## Benefits
 Here are some of the benefits of using conventional commits: